OTTD-Italia/docker-openttd-patches/readme.md

 The [Bans Sidecar](https://github.com/ropenttd/docker_openttd-bans-sidecar) has been built to help with this.
 See the documentation there for help setting the sidecar up (making sure that you mount `/config` in the same place as this container), then simply set the `BAN_LIST` environment variable to `bans.txt`.

 With this set up properly, the sidecar will run occasionally to back up the ban list which OpenTTD writes occasionally to its config file to save things.
 When the container starts up from scratch, it will automagically merge the bans from both your openttd.cfg and the bans file, write them all to openttd.cfg, and then start up like usual.

-## Tags
-We'll automatically build a new tag every time a new beta or release candidate is released.
-If you'd like nightlies as well, please contact us, and I'll work it into our build scripts.

-* `stable` and `latest` track the latest stable release of OpenTTD.
-* `testing` tracks the latest _unstable_ release of OpenTTD.
-This includes betas and release candidates.
-* **`rc` and `beta` are deprecated** in favour of `testing`.
-* The `nightly` tag is reserved for nightly builds (but is not currently functional).

 ## Alpine, OpenTTD, and You